Varanasi

 Sarnath

-Sarnath is 10 kilometres north of Varanasi, accessible by auto-rickshaw in 30 minutes (approximately Rs 150-200 one way).
-The site is where the Buddha gave his first sermon after attaining enlightenment at Bodh Gaya, setting the Dharma Chakra in motion.
-The Dhamek Stupa, a cylindrical brick structure 28 metres in diameter and 34 metres tall, was built in 500 CE on the spot where this first sermon was delivered.
-The Archaeological Museum at Sarnath holds the original Ashoka lion capital from the 3rd century BCE, which became the national emblem of India.
-The site is less crowded than Varanasi and completely different in atmosphere: quiet, orderly, with Buddhist pilgrims from across Asia.
+Ten kilometres north of Varanasi, 30 minutes by auto-rickshaw (Rs 150-200 one way).
+The site is where the Buddha delivered his first sermon after enlightenment, setting what Buddhists call the turning of the Dharma wheel.
+The Dhamek Stupa, a cylindrical brick structure built in 500 CE, marks the spot.
+The Archaeological Museum holds the original Ashoka lion capital from the 3rd century BCE, the four-lion image that became India’s national emblem.
+The site is completely different in atmosphere from Varanasi: quiet, orderly, with pilgrims from across East and Southeast Asia.
+It is the better half of a day spent productively.

 Food

-Varanasi is a strongly vegetarian city.
-The kachauri-sabzi breakfast – fried dough filled with spiced lentils, served with potato curry – from street vendors near the ghats costs Rs 30-50.
-Chaat from Old Varanasi’s established chaat sellers (Kashi Chaat Bhandar on Godowlia is a reference point) includes aloo tikki, gol gappa, and dahi puri in the Rs 40-80 range.
-Malaiyo, a winter specialty (available November to February), is a frothy milk-and-saffron sweet that dissolves on the tongue and exists essentially nowhere outside Varanasi.
+Varanasi is strongly vegetarian.
+The kachauri-sabzi breakfast – fried dough with spiced lentils and potato curry – from street vendors near the ghats costs Rs 30-50 and is the right way to start any morning here.
+Kashi Chaat Bhandar on Godowlia is the reference point for chaat: aloo tikki, gol gappa, dahi puri in the Rs 40-80 range.

 Practical Notes